RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 4. Document the migration process for future reference

 ## Recent Changes
+- Implemented authentication middleware using JWT tokens for securing the API endpoints
+- Added role-based access control to restrict access to certain endpoints
+- Created JWT token generation and validation service with proper security features
 - Connected API endpoints to business logic by creating a service layer
 - Implemented service connectors for backtest, strategy, auth, and user management
 - Created a main entry point for the API server with proper service initialization